 We are a 501(c)(3) organization, so contributions are tax deductible in the U.S. Your investment in the Ugandan women, children and families gives hope to their hearts, sparkles to their eyes, and joy to their lives.
 We spend at least two months each year in Uganda with our beader groups to personally provide oversight on expenditures of project funds.
 We can see firsthand how powerfully your gifts improve their lives and effect social change.

-Five Urgent Priorities for 2015 Are:
+Five Priorities for Fall 2016 Are: